- Plesk for Linux

 - Parallels Plesk Automation (both Linux and Windows servers can be migrated)

 - WebControl Panel

-- For other platforms or if Plesk version is older than 8.6, migration is also possible.
-It should be done as described in the custom migration articles: for Linux and for Windows.
+- For other platforms or if Plesk version is earlier than 8.6, refer to custom migration guides:

 - migration from Linux to Windows and vice versa is not supported